-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or Х b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
-In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe. Х
+Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or х b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe. х

-Caltrans Cultural staff coordinated with the NAHC and determined that there would be no impacts to tribal cultural resources (please refer to the Cultural Resources section for more details).
+Caltrans Cultural staff coordinated with the NAHC and local Native American tribes identified as contacts by the NAHC and determined that there would be no impacts to tribal cultural resources (please refer to the Cultural Resources section for more details).
 Project Features CULT-1 and CULT-2 would provide protection of tribal cultural resources.